Have you heard this before – “sitting is the new smoking”? Meaning, being sedentary is as bad for your health as smoking?

 The same thing can happen if you sit all day at work.
 Except not only do your hips and back feel locked, but also your shoulders and neck.

-The good news is that there are some SIMPLE things you can do to keep from become a "sitting" duck for health problems (see what I did there?):
+The good news is that there are some SIMPLE things you can do to keep from become a “sitting” duck for health problems:

 ● Roll.
 Use a foam roller to loosen up tight spots.
 Gently roll any trouble spots to help break up knots.
 Not sure what foam rolling is?
-Grab my free Foam Rolling Guide to help you do it right!
+Request our free Foam Rolling Guide to help you do it right!